Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

 Hike from Fira to Oia

-The walk from Fira to Oia is an absolute must on your Greek island hopping itinerary.
+The walk from Fira to Oia is an absolute must on this Greece itinerary.
 The 10km volcanic hike leads you through stunning volcanic landscapes that look like something from another worldly plain.

 Browse the Quaint Streets of Fira